UPDATE 2-Central bank warns of threats to Irish recovery

 One in six home loans are not being fully repaid, as Ireland recovers from one of the biggest property bubbles in Europe, with peak to trough falls in average house prices of 50 percent.

-“There’s huge uncertainty about this, which may be a problem for Ireland when exiting the program because the capital needs are uncertain,” Frisell said, adding that the bank’s existing capital should be sufficient.
+“There’s huge uncertainty about this, which may be a problem for Ireland when exiting the programme because the capital needs are uncertain,” Frisell said, adding that the bank’s existing capital should be sufficient.